Sires past and present

 Fantastic stamina, he has proven his mettle in years of hard work in very steep hill country working merinos, crossbreds and cattle.
 Great natural ability.

 Glendaloch Craig (Cymru Coon x Campaspe Meg)

-I am not a bit fan of UK blood dogs in general (I have seen a few “handy” ones, but I am yet to see one that I thought anything special), as they tend to lack the real, clean heading instinct I consider essential, and lack breakaway break, and are often pretty short on cover, but they certainly have some strong points.
+I am not a big fan of UK blood dogs in general (I have seen a few “handy” ones, but I am yet to see one that I thought anything special), as they tend to lack the real, clean heading instinct I consider essential, and lack breakaway break, and are often pretty short on cover, but they certainly have some strong points.
 They are generally bred for success in their types of trials and to be turned into impressive robots with a high level of training.